HOW NOT TO LOSE YOUR GOOGLE AD GRANTS ACCOUNT DURING A REBRAND

 Concerned?
 We’ve got you covered!
-Print out this checklist and keep it handy as you strategically plan for the rebranding phase; it’ll assure you to still stand as good as you used to in Google Ad Grants program after everything is completed.
+Print out this checklist and keep it handy as you strategically plan for the rebranding phase; it’ll assure you that your Google Ad Grants program runs just as effectively as it did prior to your rebrand.

 - Pull a report from your Ad Grants account to list out the URLs that are currently being directed from the search ads.